Walsh Street police shootings: Background

-Marinof (dubbed in the media as Mad Max) went on a crime spree, committing various robberies and thefts in which he stole a machine gun and several rounds of ammunition from an army base.
+Marinof (dubbed in the media as Mad Max) went on a crime spree, committing various robberies and thefts, in one of which he stole a machine gun and several rounds of ammunition from an army base.
 In a public appeal, police offered a A$50,000 reward for information leading to Marinof's whereabouts.

 Eight months later, a tip came in that Marinof was staying at a property owned by members of an outlaw motorcycle club near Wallan.
-Acting on the tip, on 25 February 1986, Detective Sergeant Kapetanovski and his partner, Detective Senior Constable Rodney MacDonald, conducting surveillance on the property, spotted Marinof in a wig and beard getting into and driving from the property in a Queensland-registered Ford Falcon Panel Van.
-Sergeant Kapetanovski and Senior Constable MacDonald followed the vehicle a short distance before pulling over the vehicle.
-As the vehicles came to a stop, Marinof produced a firearm and opened fire on Sergeant Kapetanovski and Senior Constable MacDonald, seriously wounded them.
-Despite being wounded in the chest, Detective Senior Constable MacDonald managed to return fire with his police-issued shotgun, shattering the van's rear window and mortally wounding Marinof.

-The vehicle then veered off the road, crashing through a wooden fence into a paddock.
-When Marinof's vehicle was spotted in the paddock, officers surrounded the vehicle and found Marinof's body in the driver's seat.
-Both Sergeant Kapetanovski and Senior Constable MacDonald later made a full recovery from their wounds.
+Acting on the tip, Detective Sergeant Kapetanovski and his partner Detective Senior Constable Rodney MacDonald conducted surveillance of the property on 25 February 1986, during which they spotted Marinof in a wig and beard driving off in a Queensland-registered Ford Falcon panel van.
+Kapetanovski and MacDonald followed the vehicle a short distance before pulling it over.
+As the vehicles came to a stop, Marinof produced a firearm and opened fire on the two officers, seriously wounding them both.
+Despite being wounded in the chest, MacDonald managed to return fire with his police-issued shotgun, shattering the van's rear window and mortally wounding Marinof, whose van then veered off the road and crashed through a wooden fence into a paddock.
+Officers surrounded the vehicle and found Marinof's body in the driver's seat.
+Both Sergeant Kapetanovski and Senior Constable MacDonald later made a full recovery.

+1986 bombing of Victoria Police headquarters

+On 27 March 1986, a car bomb exploded outside the Russell Street Police Headquarters, mortally injuring Constable Angela Taylor who died from her injuries 24 days later, becoming the first Australian policewoman to be killed in the line of duty.
+The attack heightened fears within the Victoria Police that any officer on duty elsewhere could be considered as a target of a criminal attack.